-Cut out and laminate the Big Question Box resources (Big Question and Answer; Bible Verse; and, Listening Assignment signs) as well as the storyboard pictures from the Hide 'n' Seek Kids Visual Aids book.
+Cut out and laminate the Big Question Box resources (Big Question and Answer; Bible Verse; and, Listening Assignment signs) as well as the Simple Story Scenes or the storyboard pictures from the Hide 'n' Seek Kids Visual Aids book.
 Stick velcro on the back of the storyboard pictures to get them ready to be used on the storyboard and in the Story Review games.
 More information about making storyboard pictures can be found in Appendix E of the Core Curriculum books.